kddubey/cappr/docs/source/select_a_language_model.rst

 `AutoAWQ`_ models.

 :mod:`cappr.huggingface.classify_no_batch` has the model process one prompt-completion pair at a time, minimizing memory usage.
-Furthermore, it allows for caching of prefixes for prompts: see :func:`cappr.huggingface.classify_no_batch.cache`.
+Furthermore, it can cache shared prefixes for
+prompts: see :func:`cappr.huggingface.classify_no_batch.cache`.
 As a result, this module is the most well-suited for online applications if there aren't many completions.

 :mod:`cappr.huggingface.classify_no_cache` and
 :mod:`cappr.huggingface.classify_no_cache_no_batch` are compatible with `AutoAWQ`_